jeankassio/ElectrumPHP/README.md

 # ElectrumPHP
 ElectrumPHP is a PHP library designed to interact with the Electrum wallet through RPC calls.
-With this library, you can manage wallets, generate addresses, check balances and transaction history, and make Bitcoin payments using the Electrum daemon.
+With this library, you can manage wallets, generate addresses, check balances, make Bitcoin payments and much more using the Electrum daemon.

+Update: You can also calculate the ideal estimated fee for your transaction before you make it.

 ## Requirements